csegura/portera/readme.md

 ![Sample Performance](/docs/portera_performance.gif)

-Data is collected following the time specified in ms using `performance` parameter when portera is initialized.
-It is by default disabled 0.
+Data is collected each time specified in the `performance` parameter when portera is initialized.
+Time should be expressd in ms. It is by default disabled 0.
 I recommend values beginning from 1000 (1s)

-`event.loop` the even loop lag in ms
+- `event.loop` the even loop lag in ms
-`cpu.user` cpu user time in ms
+- `cpu.user` cpu user time in ms
-`cpu.system` cpu user time in ms
+- `cpu.system` cpu user time in ms

-`heap` memory used by the heap in megabytes `heap.total` memory available in the heap in megabytes
+- `heap` memory used by the heap in megabytes
+- `heap.total` memory available in the heap in megabytes

-Sure that there are great tools to measure performance for node applications, it is only a little toy because was paying.
+I'm sure that there are great tools to measure performance for node applications, it is only a little toy because was paying again.
 Please check `lib/portera.js` performance function and `bin/public/performance/performance.js` to check how this data is collected and showed.
 Feel free to comment anything.

 ### Portera methods